ros2/rclcpp/rclcpp/QUALITY_DECLARATION.md

 #### `tracetools`

-The `tracetools` package provides utilities for instrumenting the code in `rcl` so that it may be traced for debugging and performance analysis.
+The `tracetools` package provides utilities for instrumenting the code in `rclcpp` so that it may be traced for debugging and performance analysis.

 It is **Quality Level 4**, see its [Quality Declaration document](https://gitlab.com/micro-ROS/ros_tracing/ros2_tracing/-/blob/master/tracetools/QUALITY_DECLARATION.md).